 There are no guarantees of acceptance.
-And…you will be accepted by only one institution.
-If your first choice campus is not able to accept you, your placement request will then be considered by the institution of your second choice and then by your third, and so on.
+You will be accepted by only one campus.
+If your first choice campus is not able to accept you, your placement request will then be considered by your second choice campus and then by your third, and so on.
 Once a campus has accepted you, no consideration will be given by the additional campus choices.

-Post-Conference PlacementsPlacements made after the March conference are referred to as post-conference placements.
-As a general rule, post-conference placements for the fall are not made after June 1 and those for spring must be negotiated prior to November 1.
-The willingness to accept applications for outgoing post-conference placements and/or the ability to accept incoming post-conference placements are campus-specific decisions with campus-specific deadlines.
-There is no uniformity in these deadlines.
+Direct Placements: Post-ConferencePlacements made after the March conference are referred to as post-conference placements.
+As a general rule, post-conference placements for the fall are not made after June 15 and those for spring must be negotiated prior to October 15.